 What are advance directives?

 Our process for planning an estate begins with an examination of your needs for advance directives that are appropriate for your circumstances.
-Advance directives include Florida durable powers of attorney, designations of health care powers (health care power of attorney), declaration of preneed guardians, and Florida living wills.
-We’ll explain the difference between a living will and a living trust and the differences between a basic will, a complex will with testamentary trusts, or a living trust, as the basis for planning your estate.
+Advance directives include a Florida durable power of attorney, designation of health care surrogate (health care power of attorney), declaration of preneed guardians, and a Florida living will.
+We will explain the difference between a living will and a living trust and the differences between a basic will, a complex will with testamentary trusts, and a living trust, as the basis for planning your estate.

-From there we proceed to evaluate your potential needs for incapacity and for long term care planning, issues dealing with elder law, and whether your objectives can best be met with irrevocable trusts, revocable living trusts, life estate deeds, enhanced life estate deeds (lady bird deeds), or other appropriate planning techniques that work for you within the estate planning laws in Florida.
+From there we proceed to evaluate your potential need for planning for incapacity and long term care planning, issues dealing with elder law, and whether your objectives can best be met with an irrevocable trust, a revocable living trust, a life estate deed, an enhanced life estate deed (lady bird deed), or other appropriate planning techniques that work for you within the estate planning laws in Florida.

-We examine federal and Florida estate tax issues, as well as income tax planning issues.
-We then develop a blueprint for the Florida wills and trusts, and other appropriate ancillary estate planning documents, such as a power of attorney, that will be needed to accomplish the efficient transfer of wealth at death through avoiding probate, the protection of your assets during your lifetime, and the care and the management of your assets in the event of your disability or incapacity.
+We examine federal estate tax issues, as well as income tax planning issues.
+We then develop a blueprint for the Florida will and trust, and other appropriate ancillary estate planning documents, such as a power of attorney, that will be needed to accomplish the protection of your assets during your lifetime, and the care and the management of your assets in the event of your disability or incapacity, and the efficient transfer of wealth at your death through avoiding probate.

-If you have a family member or loved one who has special needs as a result of mental, emotional or physical disabilities, we will help you understand the benefits, and requirements, of special needs trusts so that you can help provide meaningful support for that family member without losing any of the public benefits to which they are or may be entitled.
-We will then prepare for you special needs trusts documents that will effectively provide the support you want for your loved one, without causing a loss of the public benefits.
-We also will provide guidance and instruction on the proper administration of such trusts, or help you find the appropriate institutional trustee for the special needs trusts.
+If you have a family member or loved one who has special needs as a result of mental, emotional or physical disabilities, we will help you understand the benefits, and requirements, of special needs trusts so that you can help provide meaningful support for that family member without risking the loss of any of the public benefits to which that family member is or may become entitled.
+We can prepare a special needs trust document that will effectively provide the support you want for your loved one, without causing a loss of the public benefits.
+We can also provide guidance and instruction on the proper administration of a special needs trust, and help you find an appropriate institutional trustee for the special needs trust.

-At each stage of the estate planning process we always take into consideration the income tax implications, avoiding the estate tax, in every will and trust, and for every aspect of your estate plan, as well as the asset protection and wealth preservation elements of every plan.
-There is little benefit to having a great estate plan, if all of your assets can be lost to creditors because your assets were not properly titled or structured to legally protect them against creditor claims.
-We help you evaluate the opportunities for long term asset protection planning for the next generation, or successive generations, as well as generational planning to minimize taxes through successive generations.
-We also help you identify strategies for life insurance and more complex estate planning where that is appropriate.
+At each stage of the estate planning process we take into consideration avoiding estate taxes as well as the income tax implications, of every will and trust.
+We consider, every aspect of your estate plan, including asset protection and wealth preservation.
+There is little benefit to having a great estate plan, if all of your assets can be lost to creditors because the assets were not properly titled or structured to legally protect them against creditor claims.
+We help you evaluate the opportunities for long term asset protection planning for the next generation, and successive generations to minimize taxes throughout the successive generations.
+We also help you identify strategies for life insurance and more complex estate planning when that is appropriate.

 We help our clients evaluate options for charitable planning from the perspective of income tax savings, as well as major philanthropy through private foundations, charitable trusts, donor advised funds, or supporting organizations.

-Our estate planning documents, the last will and testament or living trust, are designed to achieve all of the estate planning, asset protection, special needs, or other objectives that have been incorporated into each client’s estate plan.
+Our estate planning documents, the last will and testament and the living trust, are designed to achieve all of the estate planning, asset protection, special needs, or other objectives you want incorporated into your estate plan.
 Each Florida legal document, whether basic will, complex will, revocable or irrevocable trust, is tailored to meet the specific requirements of your unique circumstances.
 The Florida wills and trusts documents that we prepare for you are so unique and specific to you and your estate planning goals and objectives, that we copyright each one of them.

-If you need legal advice to plan for your potential incapacity, for long term care, for asset protection, for income and estate tax savings, for wills and irrevocable or revocable trusts, or for someone in your family who has special needs planning, please contact the Jacksonville estate planning, probate, elder law, guardianship and asset protection lawyers and attorneys at The Coleman Law Firm so that we can put our 30+ years of experience to work to help you design and implement a plan that meets your unique needs and helps you avoid probate and avoid estate taxes (avoiding the death tax).
+If you need legal advice to plan for your potential incapacity, long term care, asset protection, income and estate tax savings, wills and irrevocable or revocable trusts, or for someone in your family who has special needs issues, please contact the Jacksonville estate planning, probate, elder law, guardianship and asset protection lawyers and attorneys at The Coleman Law Firm so that we can put our 30+ years of experience to work to help you design and implement a plan that meets your unique needs and helps you avoid probate and avoid estate taxes (avoiding the death tax).

 In the following paragraphs, we will discuss briefly several of the major topics providing legal information about Florida law included in this website.
 There is a more detailed discussion of each topic on the pages that follow.